prabinrath/Roborex_Chess/README.md

 * CMake 2.8.3

 # Note
-The Project is still under Development.
+The Project is completed and is in its second phase of development.